 Despite many setbacks, Charity Hospital has accomplished much in its history.
 Salvaggio presents a summary of the many medical procedures, diagnostic techniques, and therapeutic innovations that have been introduced at the "Big Free," as the hospital is popularly known.
 He also provides previously unchronicled information on the hospital's history during the twentieth century, writing about political infighting during the governorship of Huey P. Long, construction of a new hospital building in the 1930s, integration of the hospital in the 1960s, its relationships with the medical schools of Louisiana State University and Tulane University, and the current frustrating attempts to adequately staff the institution.

 Interviews with many of Charity's past directors and others associated with the hospital, as well as lively anecdotes from the author's own experience, bring the hospital's history to life and provide valuable insight into the institution's inner workings.
 These reminiscences, coupled with Salvaggio's depiction of Charity's past, present, and now questionable future, make this a fascinating and informative work on an important hospital of the South

-John Salvaggio is Vice-Chancellor for Research and Henderson Professor of Medicine at the Tulane University Medical Center.
-He is also program director of the Tulane-LSU-Charity Hospital Clinical Research Center.
+John Salvaggio was Vice-Chancellor for Research and Henderson Professor of Medicine at the Tulane University Medical Center.
+He was also program director of the Tulane-LSU-Charity Hospital Clinical Research Center.